 Tackling the more technical side of customer service can be tricky, and communication means everything.
 When you, as the customer, need help managing your product or service, your IT vendors and service partners should use the right skills to connect with clients in a way that leaves them satisfied and confident in the brand.

 Here are 7 customer service keys MD practices should expect from IT vendors and service partners.

 - They go the extra mile

-At LightSpeed, for example, we have a customer submitted ticketing system for IT issues that we need for regulation purposes – and to track help requests.
+At LightSpeed, for example, we have a customer submitted ticketing system relies on the future of AI for IT issues that we need for regulation purposes – and to track help requests.
 In cases where the customer may forget to submit their ticket, we will do it for them.
 In other instances when installing new software for a client, the coordinator generally may not know the software.
 We will spend at least 30 minutes of our time to level set and give and update on the new system.

 It’s important that your service partner is willing to do what it takes to get the job done, which helps to foster a great relationship of trust and loyalty.

 Fostering relationships with customers can significantly increase the likelihood of exceeding their expectations, turning them into brand advocates.
 That’s what your IT vendors should keep in mind when working with you from day to day.

 Whether in person or over the phone, your IT vendors should be genuine, timely and authentic when engaging your needs.
 Asking about your day.
 Taking interest in your actual job.
 Small talk.
 Keeping it light.
 They should get to know you, and let you get to know them.